BurakSametVarel/Fizy-Song-Recommendation-System/README.md

 **Project Overview**

-Fizy Song Recommendation System is a comprehensive, scalable music recommendation engine built with Python (Flask), MySQL, and Docker.
+Smart Song Recommendation System is a comprehensive, scalable music recommendation engine built with Python (Flask), MySQL, and Docker.
 The system utilizes both **content-based filtering** and **collaborative filtering** approaches to deliver accurate and relevant song suggestions to users, leveraging a real-world dataset from Spotify (Kaggle).

 **Key Algorithms & Techniques**